MNANDO/pinyin-input/README.md

 ![example](./images/example.gif)

-This is an Anki card script that is meant to allow the user to type in pinyin, and get feedback based on the answer of the card.
+This is an Anki card script that is meant to allow the user to type in pinyin and get feedback based on the answer of the card.

 <!-- GETTING STARTED -->
 ## Getting Started